Tablet (magazine): Evolution and controversies

+After several articles published in 2017, many critics wrote to the magazine, complaining that Tablet was either too liberal, or too conservative.
+Founding editor Alana Newhouse responded to critics in an article, claiming the magazine was designed to be "heterodox" without any "party line".
+On September 29, 2022, the Association for Jewish Studies (AJS) "paused" a relationship with Tablet that had enabled the magazine to place advertisements through AJS.
+The pause came in response to complaints by AJS members about the increasingly right-wing nature of Tablet, referencing articles critical of transgender healthcare, COVID-19 vaccines, a published interview with an antisemite, and new editors supportive of the policies of President Donald Trump.
+Tablet editors maintained that their magazine still aimed to represent many viewpoints, and rabbi Shaul Magid claimed none of his articles critical of Zionism were ever censored by the magazine.

+In January 2025, Scholar Steven Windmueller noted Tablet as a publication in which "conservative Jewish political thought" is regularly disseminated, acting as part of a growing movement for Jewish conservatism.
+In May 2025, Tablet launched a monthly print edition of the magazine, reportedly edited by Lorin Stein of The Paris Review.
+The print magazine has ads on the back cover.
+The Nation said the ads promote products of Peter Thiel, Bari Weiss, and Mike Solana's newsletter Pirate Wires.

 Notable stories

 In July 2012, Tablet contributor Michael C. Moynihan broke the story on journalist Jonah Lehrer's fabrication of Bob Dylan quotes in his book Imagine.
 Tablet's publication of the article ultimately led to Lehrer's resignation from The New Yorker and publisher Houghton Mifflin Harcourt's recall of Imagine and his second book How We Decide.
 Moynihan's investigation into Lehrer and the circumstances surrounding the publication of the article later became subject of Jon Ronson's So You've Been Publicly Shamed.

 In August 2018, while Julia Salazar was campaigning for election to the New York State Senate, Tablet published an article questioning Salazar's claims that she was Jewish and an immigrant.
 Jewish Currents published an interview in which Salazar responded to the Tablet piece.

 After the Pittsburgh synagogue shooting in 2018, Newhouse and all six members of the magazine's editorial staff traveled to Pittsburgh to report on the shooting and its aftermath.
 Newhouse told The New York Times that "large-picture stories [and] the big-picture trends on right-wing radicalization" could be "left for think pieces for later", saying that Tablet staff were "focused on pieces where we could root them in the stories of actual human beings affected by this one way or the other."
 The magazine's coverage included reporting on the funerals of people killed in the shooting, and a special edition of its podcast Unorthodox.